bharatltech/mystmd/01-paper.md

 ```
 - All of the text between the symbol “--” and the end of the line represents a
     comment; it is ignored by the Gofer interpreter.
-- This definition uses twolegs.
+- This definition uses two legs.
 The equation in the first leg is used for nil list
     arguments, the second for non-nil arguments.
-- Note the(x:xs)pattern in the second leg.
+- Note the **(x:xs)** pattern in the second leg.
 The “:” is the list constructor
-    operationcons.
+    operation *cons*.
     If this pattern succeeds, then the head element of the argument list is bound
-    to the variablexand the tail of the argument list is bound to the variablexs.
+    to the variable x and the tail of the argument list is bound to the variable xs.
     These bindings hold for the right-hand side of the equation.

 - The use of the cons in the pattern simplifies the expression of the case.
 Other-
-    wise the second leg would have to be stated using theheadandtailselectors
+    wise the second leg would have to be stated using the **head** and **tail** selectors
     as follows:

 ```
 sumlist xs = head xs + sumlist (tail xs)
 ```
-- Note the use of the simple name xto represent items of some type and the
+- Note the use of the simple name x to represent items of some type and the
-    name xs, the same name with ans(for sequence) appended, to represent a
+    name xs, the same name with an s(for sequence) appended, to represent a
     list of that same type.
 This is a useful convention (adopted from the Bird and
     Wadler textbook) that helps make a definition easier to understand.
 - Remember that patterns (and guards) are tested in the order of occurrence (i.e.,
     left to right, top to bottom).
 Thus, in most situations, the cases should be listed
     from the most specific (e.g., nil) to the most general (e.g., non-nil).
 - The length of a non-nil argument decreases by one for each successive recursive
     application.
-Thussumlist will eventually be applied to a[] argument and
+Thus sumlist will eventually be applied to a [] argument and
     terminate.

 #### 5.2.2 Length of a list (length’)

 As another example, consider the function for the length of a list that we discussed
-earlier (aslen).
-Using list patterns we can definelength’as follows:
+earlier (as **len**).
+Using list patterns we can define length’ as follows:

 ```
 length’ :: [a] -> Int
 length’ [] = 0                  -- nil list
 length’ (:xs) = 1 + length’ xs  -- non-nil list
 ```
-Note the use of the wildcard pattern underscore “”.
+Note the use of the wildcard pattern underscore “_”.
 This represents a “don’t care”
 value.
 In this pattern it matches the head, but no value is bound; the right-hand side
 of the equation does not need the actual value.

-This definition is similar to the definition forlengthin the standard prelude.
+This definition is similar to the definition for **length** in the standard prelude.

 #### 5.2.3 Removing adjacent duplicates (remdups)